 Lisbon by Design e Lisbon Design Week arrancam esta semana

-Leia a entrevista concedida pelas fundadoras Julie & Michele sobre Lisbon & Design, e os eventos que ocupam grande parte da semana que agora começa.
+Leia a entrevista concedida pelas fundadoras Julie & Michele sobre Lisbon by Design, e os eventos que ocupam grande parte da semana que agora começa.

 No decorrer do trabalho de valorização e promoção de produtos de marcas e artistas portugueses que temos vindo a realizar, é com muita satisfação e alegria que vemos novos eventos que apoiam a economia local e contribuem para um mundo melhor, a acontecer.
 Todos sabemos que ao optarmos por produtos portugueses, estamos a reduzir a dependência de importações e a ajudar a fortalecer a indústria nacional, o que gera empregos e estimula a criatividade e inovação dentro do país.
 Contudo essa promoção ainda é escassa.